facetious (adjective)

 To introduce or insert surreptitiously or without warrant; to force another to accept especially by stealth or deceit.
 (MW)

 Impose an unwelcome or unnecessary person or thing on.
-(OD)
+(NOA)

 Formosa (country)